-Northeastern Illinois University will soon celebrate its sesquicentennial.
+Northeastern Illinois University celebrated its sesquicentennial during the 2017-18 academic year.
 This is no small feat in a world confronted with educational, social and economic challenges.

 Like many institutions of higher learning, the University traces its roots to the beginning of teacher training.
 Northeastern was founded in 1867 in Blue Island, Illinois, as the Normal School, Cook County’s first teacher training institution.
 Northeastern has a rich tradition of educational innovation and prides itself in preparing teachers and administrators who make a difference in Chicago.
 That tradition continues to this day and has expanded to include all of the University’s academic disciplines, allowing the University to fully embrace the community in which it resides.

 Over the years, the name, location, and mission of the University changed, but the commitment to learning and teaching has continued from generation to generation.
 The University has not only changed and grown, but it has expanded to address specific urban needs.
 The Carruthers Center for Inner City Studies was established in 1966 as an important expression of the University’s commitment to inner city communities and especially to the African American community.
 Three years later, in 1969, the University’s El Centro campus was founded with a special focus on service to the large, diverse and growing Latino community.
 In 1978, the University opened the Chicago Teachers’ Center to offer professional development programs for urban teachers and administrators.
 Most recently, Northeastern joined the University Center of Lake County in 1996 as a founding member of a consortium of public and private universities offering college-level course work in Lake County.
 To complete the picture, this mix of essentially urban locations and partnerships also includes the Gensburg-Markham Prairie, which the University acquired in 1973.
 Consisting of 100 acres of unspoiled Illinois prairieland, it is located just south of Chicago—a beautiful preserve for future generations to learn from and enjoy.